officelearn/azure-docs.sv-se/articles/azure-functions/functions-add-output-binding-storage-queue-vs.md

 ## <a name="next-steps"></a>Nästa steg

-Du har uppdaterat din HTTP-utlöst funktion för att skriva data till en lagrings kö.
-Mer information om hur du utvecklar funktioner finns i [utveckla Azure Functions med Visual Studio](functions-develop-vs.md).
+You've updated your HTTP triggered function to write data to a Storage queue.
+To learn more about developing Functions, see [Develop Azure Functions using Visual Studio](functions-develop-vs.md).

-Sedan bör du aktivera Application Insights övervakning för din Function-app:
+Next, you should enable Application Insights monitoring for your function app:

 > [!div class="nextstepaction"]
 > [Aktivera Application Insights-integrering](functions-monitoring.md#manually-connect-an-app-insights-resource)

 [Azure Storage Explorer]: https://storageexplorer.com/
-[föregående snabb starts artikel]: functions-create-your-first-function-visual-studio.md
+[previous quickstart article]: functions-create-your-first-function-visual-studio.md